Home of the elusive Red Panda, and a real birder's paradise

 Singalila National Park is located at an altitude ranging between 2000-3700 metres along the Singalila Ridge in the Himalayas.
 The Sandakphu top, one of the highest peaks in West Bengal, is an excellent place view the Kangchenjunga during stunning sunrises and sunsets.

-Home of the elusive Red Panda, and a real birder's paradise
+Home of the elusive red panda, and a real birder's paradise

-Most famous for its Red Panda population, Singalila National Park is also home to other fascinating mammals including barking deer, yellow-throated marten, Himalayan black bear, clouded leopard, black panther, leopard, Himalayan serow, pangolin and leopard cat.
+Most famous for its red panda population, Singalila National Park is also home to other fascinating mammals including barking deer, yellow-throated marten, Himalayan black bear, clouded leopard, black panther, leopard, Himalayan serow, pangolin and leopard cat.

 Botanical delights